Hood117/ssh-guide/README.md

 # SSH Toolkit

-This repo covers everything about SSH for Linux sysadmins and learners: setup, hardening, passwordless login, and more..
+This repo covers everything about SSH for Linux sysadmins and learners: setup, hardening, passwordless login, and more.

 ---